netscaler/netscaler-k8s-ingress-controller/docs/configure/service-type-lb-solution-in-aws.md

 With the Citrix solution for service of type LoadBalancer, you can use Netscaler to directly load balance and expose a service instead of the cloud managed load balancer.
 Citrix provides this solution for service of type LoadBalancer for on-prem and cloud.
 Services of type LoadBalancer are natively supported in Kubernetes deployments on public clouds such as AWS, GCP, and Azure.

 When you deploy a service in AWS, a load balancer is created automatically and the IP address is allocated to the external field of the service.
 In this Citrix solution, Citrix IPAM controller allocates the IP address and that IP address is the VIP of Netscaler VPX.
-Citrix ingress controller, deployed in a Kubernetes cluster, configures a Netscaler deployed outside the cluster to load balance the incoming traffic.
+Netscaler ingress controller, deployed in a Kubernetes cluster, configures a Netscaler deployed outside the cluster to load balance the incoming traffic.
 So, the service is accessed through Netscaler VPX instead of the cloud load balancer.

  You need to specify the service `type` as `LoadBalancer` in the service definition.
 Setting the `type` field to `LoadBalancer` provisions a load balancer for your service on AWS.